jswesner/covid_sd/README.md

 prior distributions for each parameter are below the regression equation.

 The outcome of that regression is below.
-It shows a clear dip in incidence over the last 3-4 days, though this has had a minimal effect thus far on our estimates of *r*.
-More importantly, our main comparison to model fit is the number of cumulative hospitalizations, which continue to track the model predictions (scroll below for the graph).

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->